jparkington/Electric-Brew/src/README.md

 #### `curate_meter_usage`

-**Purpose** Processes all CSV files from the provided directory, integrates the specified schema, and subsequently consolidates the data into a partitioned `.parquet` file in the designated output directory.
+Processes all CSV files from the provided directory, integrates the specified schema, and subsequently consolidates the data into a partitioned `.parquet` file in the designated output directory.
 This conversion and curation process is optimized with `snappy` compression for efficiency.

 **Signature**
 ```python